Rupalis123/Plot.ly-challenge/README.md

 ### in th advance challenge utilized Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.

+## Also tried to incorporate database feature though wasn`t a requirement.

 # Deployment
 ## future scope